How to run a closure test

 fakenoise : True

 Note that it is critical that two closure tests which are to be compared have the same filterseed.
 They should also both have been run during a time where no major changes were made to data generation.
 This is because fits with different level 1 noise produce different closure test estimators.
 See for example a report comparing two level 2 closure tests with identical settings apart from filterseed.
-Note that setting filterseed to 0 will use the default seed for the selected fitting::rngalgo.

 There are still some relevant settings to the closure test.
 For the above example we would choose that the t0 set was the same as the underlying law: